michaelspikes85/Portfolio/README.md

-# Week-2-Homework
+# Portfolio

-My Bio
-Simple bio on myself.
+Portfolio and Bio of myself and my accomplishments

 Getting Started
 N/A